-It was inspirational to read, an honest look about the cover-your-ass (CYA) culture we have become.
-How people spend more energy deflecting mistakes, cover them or avoid them instead of owning up, apologizing and learning something out of their faux pas.
-You can open up any paper on almost any given day and see how the political class in this country is bungling its way through avoidance and deflection, usually making a mockery out of themselves, the system and the people they are suppose to represent.
+It was inspirational to read, an honest look at the cover-your-ass (CYA) culture we have become.
+How do people spend more energy deflecting mistakes, covering them, or avoiding them instead of owning up, apologizing, and learning something out of their faux pas.
+You can open up any paper on almost any given day and see how the political class in this country is bungling its way through avoidance and deflection, usually making a mockery out of themselves, the system, and the people they are supposed to represent.

 The author gives an overview of how successful individuals, or more likely industries, handle mistakes.
-From hospitals, airlines, schools and other industries handling mistakes does not necessarily invokes immediate punishment and after all, not all mistakes are equal.
+In hospitals, airlines, schools and other industries handling mistakes do not necessarily invoke immediate punishment and after all, not all mistakes are equal.

-I read this book after taking a week long CMMI course which is meant to teach one how to find mistakes at the initial phases of a project and learn from them.
+I read this book after taking a week-long CMMI course which is meant to teach one how to find mistakes in the initial phases of a project and learn from them.
 While I certainly recognize the importance of establishing a standard operating procedure (SOP), I also recognize the love affair many managers have with checklists.
 This love affair is so prevalent that in many cases the checklist becomes the project regardless of the product it supposes to produce.

 MRSA virus is a hospital virus and could be lethal!

-I did enjoy reading this book, it is thought provoking and the studies the author quotes are interesting and present a point which goes well with the book’s theme.
-Better yet, I felt as if I learned something which could be practical not only for me, but for my family as well.
+I did enjoy reading this book, it is thought-provoking and the studies the author quotes are interesting and present a point that goes well with the book’s theme.
+Better yet, I felt as if I learned something which could be practical not only for me but for my family as well.

 So tell me, do you learn from your mistakes or are you busy covering them up?

-Journalist Alina Tugend examines what it means to make mistakes, how we pay for it and the hypocritical nature of our society when it comes to learning from them.
+Journalist Alina Tugend examines what it means to make mistakes, how we pay for them, and the hypocritical nature of our society when it comes to learning from them.

 Zohar – Man of la Book